rmlarose/cirq-overview/README.md

 ## Online Version Using Binder

-Execute the notebook online at [this link](https://mybinder.org/v2/gh/rmlarose/cirq-overview/master?filepath=article%2Fnotebook%2Fcirq.ipynb
+Run the notebook online at [this link](https://mybinder.org/v2/gh/rmlarose/cirq-overview/master?filepath=article%2Fnotebook%2Fcirq.ipynb
-) using [Binder](https://mybinder.org/), an cloud platform for interactively executing Jupyter notebooks.
+) using [Binder](https://mybinder.org/), a cloud platform for interactively executing Jupyter notebooks.
 Here, be sure to uncomment the lines in the notebook for installing Cirq since it's not natively installed on Binder.

 ## Local Version Using Jupyter

 ### Requirements

 In order to run the notebook, a working installation of [Jupyter](https://jupyter.org/) is required.
 Python 3 is required for Cirq.
-Instructions for installing Cirq can be found in the notebook.
+Instructions for installing Cirq can be found in the article or at the links to Cirq below.

 ### Instructions

 Option 1: Clone the repository.

-1. Execute the following git command at a terminal:
+1. Execute the following git commands at a terminal:
 ```git clone https://github.com/rmlarose/cirq-overview```

 ```cd cirq-overview/article/notebook```
 1. Open the notebook "cirq.ipynb" using Jupyter.